Animal-Assisted Therapy For Substance Abuse

 There is no doubt that for most people, spending time with an animal will cheer them up.
 However, are the results of animal assisted therapy substantial?
 Multiple studies have shown the efficacy of this practice.
 In one study of 231 people divided into groups of people who worked with a therapy dog versus those who did not, the group that worked with the dogs had a far more positive opinion of the therapeutic alliance with their clinician.
 This leads to increased treatment success.

 Break free from addiction.

 You have options.
 Talk about them with a treatment provider today.

 Find Animal-Assisted Therapy Options

-There are now many rehabilitation facilities across the country that offer animal assisted therapy.
-For help finding one, call a treatment provider who can talk to you about rehab options.
+There are now many rehabilitation facilities across the country that offer animal-assisted therapy.
+For help finding one, call a treatment provider who can discuss available rehab options.